If you've been mis-sold an energy contract or left majorly out of pocket due to an incorrect energy bill, you may be able to get £100s back.

 Take all the info you have and draft a letter of complaint to your supplier.
 For less serious complaints, call your supplier and explain over the phone, but make sure you note down times, dates and who you spoke to.

 It'll review your case and decide on an appropriate course of action, often including an apology and a payment if there is sufficient evidence to support your side of the story.
+You can complain over the phone, on its website or via the post.
+You'll need the following:

 The date you first complained.